Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Avoid eating a full meal for at least an hour before a having a massage treatment.
 Digestion can make being massaged a bit uncomfortable with a full stomach.
 It is advised to drink (water, tea, green tea) to stay hydrated before and after a massage.
 Avoid drinking alcohol immediately prior to any massage as it can make you feel worse.

-Covid-19 Policy UPDATE: OK to cancel the morning of (or the night prior to) your appointment if you are truly feeling ill, have a fever, etc. Please do NOT show up to any appointment when you are not feeling well.
-Just call, text and/or email me ASAP.
+BE RESPECTFUL.
+Covid-19 Policy UPDATE: Please cancel at least 6 hours prior to your appointment or reschedule (with no fee) if you are truly feeling ill, have a fever, etc. Please do NOT show up to any appointment when you are not feeling well.
+Just call, text and/or email me immediately.

 Shower before your massage appointment.
 It is not polite to arrive with excessive body odor or sweat.